Trevelopment/MZD_Speedometer/README.md

 >   - Value Positions Fully Customizable

 ## How To Install:
-- Download a release zip from [releases](https://github.com/Trevelopment/MZD_Speedometer/releases) page
+- Download a release zip from [releases](https://github.com/Trevelopment/MZD_Speedometer/releases) page or <http://speedo.mazdatweaks.win>
 - Unzip onto blank FAT32 formatted USB drive
 - Connect to car USB port and wait for installation to begin (2 - 20 minutes)
 - Choose options when prompted by installer